 As cannabis remains illegal under U.S. federal law, those non-U.S. citizens who are employed at or investing in legal and licensed Canadian cannabis companies could face detention, denial of entry, or lifetime bans from the United States for their business associations with U.S. or Canadian cannabis businesses.
 Entry happens at the sole discretion of the U.S. Customs and Border Protection (the "USCBP") officers on duty, and these officers have wide latitude to ask questions to determine the admissibility of a foreign national.
 As a result, the Canadian government has started warning travelers that previous use of cannabis or any substance prohibited by U.S. federal laws could mean denial of entry to the United States.
 In addition, business or financial involvement in the legal cannabis industry in Canada or in the United States could also be a reason for USCBP officers to deny entry in the United States.
-The statement specified that Canada's legalization of cannabis would not change the USCBP's enforcement of U.S. federal laws.
-The statement specified that Canada's legalization of cannabis would not change the USCBP's enforcement of U.S. federal laws are cannabis continues to be a controlled substance under the CSA, working in or facilitating the proliferation of the cannabis industry in States or Canada where cannabis is legal may affect admissibility to the United States.
-Although, the USCBP has affirmed that Canadian citizens "working in or facilitating the proliferation of the legal cannabis industry will generally be admissible" and risk being in canada, coming to the U.S. for reason related to the cannabis industry will generally be admissible to the U.S.," if Canadian citizens, or any other travelers, are "found to be coming to the U.S. for reasons related to the cannabis industry, they may be deemed inadmissible" and risk being barred from entry into the United States.
+In reaction to the then-impending legalization of cannabis in Canada, the USCBP released a statement outlining its current position with respect to enforcement of U.S. federal laws.
+The statement specified that Canada's legalization of cannabis would not change the USCBP's enforcement of U.S. federal laws regarding controlled substances, and because cannabis continues to be a controlled substance under the CSA, working in or facilitating the proliferation of the cannabis industry in states or Canada where cannabis is legal may affect admissibility to the United States.
+Although, the USCBP has affirmed that Canadian citizens "working in or facilitating the proliferation of the legal cannabis industry in Canada, coming to the U.S. for reason surrelated to the cannabis industry will generally be admissible to the U.S.," if Canadian citizens, or any other travelers, are "found to be coming to the U.S. for reason related to the cannabis industry, they may be deemed inadmissible" and risk being barred from entry into the United States.